Skip to main content

 • Written instructions on preferred distribution method

 For accounts with named POD beneficiaries, funds typically transfer directly to the beneficiary upon receipt of the death certificate and valid identification.
 If multiple POD beneficiaries survive, they own the account in equal shares with right of survivorship.
 In-branch visits are recommended for the most efficient processing.
-Simmons Bank may pay or certify checks drawn on or before the date of death for up to ten days after death unless ordered to stop by someone claiming an interest in the account.
+Per Arkansas law and Simmons Bank terms, the bank may pay or certify checks drawn on or before the date of death for up to ten days after death unless ordered to stop by someone claiming an interest in the account.
 For Private Wealth Management trust accounts, contact the Private Wealth team directly for estate administration assistance.

 Mortgage and home lending